Batavia Enterprises, Inc.: Passing on the passion

-“He fell in love with that can-do spirit, the entrepreneurial spark,” Austin explains.
+“He fell in love with that can-do spirit, the entrepreneurial spark,” Austin explained.
 “That’s prevalent out here, all the way from Aurora to Elgin—these communities have been around a long time and have a history of manufacturing, production and innovation.”

 Larry and his partners first purchased the U.S. Wind Engine and Pump Company facilities from the United States government, properties which served as wartime munitions factories.
 Larry also made his first lease in 1959 with Pamarco Global Graphics, a customer that remains with BEI to this day.

 “That’s how we started,” Austin said.
 “It was a side-business for my grandfather to help these business owners with their real estate to keep their businesses going.”